Apostolia Zoi

-Apostolia Zoi (Αποστολία Ζώη, [apostoˌli.a ˈzo.i]) is a popular Greek singer who was born in Elassona, Greece, and she grew up in Volos.
+Apostolia Zoi (Αποστολία Ζώη, [apostoˌli.a ˈzo.i]) is a Greek singer who was born in Elassona, Greece, and she grew up in Volos.
 She has released four studio albums.

 Biography

 Early life

 At the age of 14, Apostolia moved to Thessaloniki to pursue her interest in diving and swimming where she graduating from the Gymnastics Academy.
 One night, while out on the town with friends, a singer at a popular club gave her the microphone and Zoi started to sing.
 The owner of the club saw her talent, and hired her to sing at his club.
 Apostolia soon realized that she would like to pursue a music career, and began vocal and singing lessons with Christos Lirintzi.
 At the same time, she was singing with well-known singers such as Vasilis Karras, Evridiki, ONE, Aggelos Dionisiou, and more.
 Zoi performed the duet "Maskes" with famed singer Peggy Zina at the club in her last year while living in Thessaloniki and soon left for Athens to further her career.